 The types of foundations were determined by field investigation and query of Tulsa County Assessor records.
-Ten structures have foundations with crawl spaces, and four are slab-on-grade.
+All the residences are built on foundations with crawl spaces.
+At least one residence (the Repetitive Loss Property) has a slab-on-grade daylight basement.